Tromso-Senja Ferry: Info, Timetables & Prices

 During every summer ferry departure, some cars are inevitably left behind at the terminal.
 Motorhome owners often park overnight at the terminal to secure a spot.
 So, arrive as early as possible and be prepared for a potentially long wait.

 “We can fit 30 cars, but many motorhomes take up a lot of space.
-And if an eight-meter-long camper arrives, it occupies three car spaces.
+An eight-meter-long camper can occupy the space of three cars.
+New cars are also wider than they used to be, creating even more challenges,” he notes.

 The queu for the Brensholmen Botnhamn ferry in the summer